 The attractions visited have included eleven castles/forts and fourteen islands.
 The most visited island has been Mull, five times in 1996, 1999, 2000, 2004 and 2007.

-Fort William has featured in ten trips, more than any other location.
-Inverness and Mallaig are joint second, with nine trips.
+Fort William and Inverness have featured in ten trips, more than any other location.
+Mallaig is second, with nine trips.

 The longest trips have been in 2013 to Ireland and 2012 to Scotland, England and France, both nine days.
-The shortest was the three-day trip in 1995 to Scotland.
+The shortest was the first one, the three-day trip in 1995 to Scotland.

 Fourteen people have had the privilege of sleeper trip participation.
 Their names (in strict alphabetical order) are David, Derek, Euan, Frank, Hilary, Jim, Joe, Malcolm, Norman, Peter, Richard, Robert, Terry and Tony.
 Honourable mentions also to Fiona, June and Marilyn, who have attended the latter stages of some trips to check on their husbands' behaviour.